 Partially or Successfully Constrained Motion

-In partially constrained motion, when there is no external force applied the motion will be in more than one direction, but when an external force is applied the motion is restricted to a single direction.
+In partially constrained motion, when there is no external force applied, the motion will be in more than one direction, but when an external force is applied, the motion is restricted to a single direction.
 Partially constrained motion is also called successfully constrained motion.
-The footstep bearing moving in only one direction when an external force is applied is an example of partially constrained motion.
+The footstep bearing moves in only one direction when an external force is applied, so it is an example of partially constrained motion.

 Incompletely Constrained Motion